pslencinas/static/README.md

 # static
-repository for udacit jenkins project
+repository for udacit jenkins and BlueOcean project